 6. Pressure points

 There are some amazing acupressure points located on your body that can help chill your mind, and calm your body.
-Located on point at a time and press lightly into the point, while breathing deeply and imagining your breath flowing into that area.
+Locate a point and press lightly onto the point, while breathing deeply and imagining your breath moving through that area.
 Feel any stagnation or anxiety float away with every exhale.
 Hold each point for 3-5 minutes.

-- GB 20- Reach up and place your thumbs in the tender divot between the base of the skull and the top of the neck, to either side of your spine, let your fingers rest gently on the top of your head.
+• GB 20- Reach up and place your thumbs in the tender region between the base of the skull and the top of the neck, to either side of your spine, let your fingers stay gently on the top of your head.
 Press lightly or rub small circles here.
 This can help alleviate headaches and foggy brains.

-- St 36- This point is located is located four finger widths down from the bottom of your knee along the outer border of your shin.
-Applying pressure at this point can help to increase energy, and relieve fatigue, it can even help with digestive upset.
+• St 36- This point is located four finger widths down from the bottom of your knee along the outer region of your shin.
+Applying pressure at this point can increase energy, and reduce fatigue; it can also relieve digestive disorders.

 This article originally published at wildearthacupuncture.com.